jkehelwala/Autarki/README.md

 ## Understanding the model

 After opening the model from the NetLogo application, you can refer to the `Info` tab for a thorough introduction of the simulation.
-However, the terminology would be better understood with the accompanying research **Security And Reliability Of Rational Players In Distributed Consensus**, which is included as a PDF file alongside the simulation code.
+However, the terminology would be better understood with the accompanying research **Security And Reliability Of Rational Players In Distributed Consensus**.